Back to the blogs list

 Why More Self-Managed Landlords Are Starting to Feel the Pressure in 2026

 Over the last few months, I’ve noticed more landlords quietly asking the same kinds of questions.
+Not dramatic questions, but practical ones.
+Am I still handling things properly?
+Have the rules changed again?
+Is this becoming more risk than it used to be?

 And honestly, I understand why.